 - Track 1: National institutions, poverty reduction strategies and aid: Why do some development interventions succeed, while others fail?
 This track focuses on answering this question and more, by looking at the interactions between national institutions, local politics and external actors.
 Participants should be interested in macro-level policy research, and aspire to a career in government institutions, donor agencies, NGOs or civil society.

 - Track 2: Local institutions and poverty reduction: How do micro-level institutions and processes affect the effectiveness of development efforts, improve livelihoods, and address social exclusion?
 This track pays special attention to the influence of local contexts on the planning, implementation, and M&E of development interventions.
-Participants show a strong interest in micro-/meso-level policy research or grassroots organizations, and aspire to a career in civil society, donor agencies, NGOs, or government institutions.
+Participants show a strong interest in micro-/meso-level policy research or grassroots organisations, and aspire to a career in civil society, donor agencies, NGOs, or government institutions.

 The advanced master programme culminates in a written dissertation that is defended during an oral presentation.
 Successful completion of the programme leads to the awarding of a Master of Science degree.